The Many Faces of Yarrow

 Safety considerations for 1,8-cineole

-- Do not use on or near the face of infants and children.
+- Do not apply on or near the face or nose of infants and children under age of 3.

 Safety considerations for monoterpene-rich essential oils